 • Do we have a competitive advantage over the market?

-The criteria for the best service is dependent on it being relevant to the objectives of the business, and highlighting the main concerns that are of high interest to stakeholders and customers.
+The criteria for the best service depends on it being relevant to the objectives of the business, and highlighting the main concerns that are of high interest to stakeholders and customers.

 Funding and Integration